DORMERS - CROFT ROAD

 The property occupies an advantageous position fronting onto to Croft Road with tall mature hedging together with a number of mature trees providing great privacy.
-A wide opening leads on to the gravelled entrance drive and along to the detached garage which is situated to the side of the house, built in complimentary architectural style with a tile hung front elevation under a pitched tile roof, which has an ‘up and over' vehicular entrance door, and a side pedestrian door.
-Off to one side of the driveway there is an attractive lawned garden, and to both sides of the property pedestrian access is afforded.
+An opening in the front hedges leads on to the gravelled entrance drive and along to the detached garage situated to the side of the house.
+To the right of the driveway is a lawned front garden.
+Gated pedestrian access can be gained around the side of the house to the rear.

 Services: All main services are connected.
 Central heating and hot water from gas fired boiler.

 Local Authority: South Oxfordshire District Council - Telephone: 01235 422422

 From our offices in the centre of Goring turn left and proceed down he High Street.
 Turn next left into Manor Road opposite the Miller of Mansfield and follow the road along and around to the left, then taking the next right turn in to Croft Road.
 Dormers will be found a short way along on the left hand side.